the-outcaster/competitive-smash-decker/README.md

 **The use of HD textures is discouraged.** The reason being is, Slippi does *not* support the pre-fetching of custom textures on Linux (the emulator will just crash as soon as the game is launched).
 Loading custom textures without pre-fetching them can make the game stutter-y.

 ### Project+/PMEX Remix
-**You'll need to manually configure your default ISO, SD card path, and launcher directory with Project+ and PMEX Remix.** Additionally, if you switch between playing Project+ and PMEX Remix, you'll need to keep changing the SD card path to switch between mods.
+If you switch between playing Project+ and PMEX Remix, you'll need to keep changing the SD card path to switch between mods.

 You *may* need to **set the graphics backend to Vulkan** if all you get is a white screen when launching either mod.